Maui Beach Wedding Locations

 Keawakapu Beach

 The area where Kihei becomes Makena marks a long stretch of beaches that blend one in to the other – the first on this tour is Keawakapu Beach.
 It is located at the end of South Kihei Road just as Kihei becomes Wailea.
 It tends to be windy here, but the length of the beach allows for lots of options for a perfect wedding location.
-I love to do the ceremony within a circle of lava rocks that live on the sand at various points throughout this area.
+I love to hold the ceremony within a circle of lava rocks that live on the sand at various points throughout this beautiful beach.

 Maluaka Beach